vinceq-usgs/induced/README.md

 (1) See Rennolet, Moschetti, Thompson, and Yeck, 2016.
 A Flatfile of Ground Motion Intensity Measurements from Induced Earthquakes in Oklahoma and Kansas.
 Earthquake Spectra (submitted)

-(2) For information on the UTM Grid see https://pubs.usgs.gov/fs/2001/0077/report.pdf
+(2) For an explanation of the UTM Grid see https://pubs.usgs.gov/fs/2001/0077/report.pdf

 This dataset can be found in the following locations: